Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Method

 In the encoder, shallow layers capture local details such as color and texture, whereas deep layers learn highly abstract semantics.
-The third encoder block (\texttt{encoder3}) sits exactly at the transition from local details to global semantics: its feature map retains sufficient spatial resolution while already possessing rich semantic depth, making it an ideal place to inject multi-scale context.
+The third encoder block (encoder3) sits exactly at the transition from local details to global semantics: its feature map retains sufficient spatial resolution while already possessing rich semantic depth, making it an ideal place to inject multi-scale context.

-To this end, we design the \textit{Enhanced Dilated Block} (EDB).
+Building upon these structural refinements, we design the Enhanced Dilated Block (EDB) to enlarge the receptive field without inflating parameters.
 The input channels are evenly split into three groups, each undergoing depth-wise convolution with dilation rates 1, 2, and 3 in parallel.
 This allows the layer to simultaneously gather local fine structures, medium-range context, and larger global cues.
 The three branches are concatenated and fused by a $1\times1$ convolution.

 Let the input tensor be $\mathcal{X}\in\mathbb{R}^{C\times H\times W}$.
 The EDB implements the mapping

 where $\|$ denotes channel-wise concatenation, $\mathcal{X}_{i}$ is the $i$-th equal-split partition of $\mathcal{X}$, $\mathrm{DWConv}_{d=i}$ is depth-wise convolution with dilation rate $i$, and $\mathrm{PWConv}$ is a $1\times 1$ convolution for fusion.